emilyvertosick/Statistics-Course/docs/02-week2.md

 ```

 ```
-## # A tibble: 1 x 1
+## # A tibble: 1 × 1
 ##       n
 ##   <int>
 ## 1   125
 ```

 Note that because we did not use the assignment operator (`<-`) to save these datasets, we did not alter our original dataset.
-You can use the `count` function to confirm that `lesson1a` still contains all observations.
+You can use the `count` function to confirm that **lesson1a** still contains all observations.

 ### Graphing